-A recent NASSCOM study on Knowledge Process Outsourcing (KPO) bares a sobering reminder of Asia’s continued dominance in the global services arena.
-While small compared to the opportunities still available through the back office, BPO’s sexier and more sophisticated cousin is quickly gaining ground both in terms of market size, and as a competitive differentiator between full-service outsourcing providers.
-Now with 70 percent of the KPO business marching over to India and another 20 over to the Philippines (and don’t forget about Central/Eastern Europe), Latin America’s homegrown BPO firms could have a tough time catching up to the Indians on offerings such as data analytics and financial research, not to mention Legal Process Outsourcing (LPO), which is pretty much a “no-go” here given the language barriers and incompatible legal systems.
+A recent NASSCOM study on Knowledge Process Outsourcing (KPO) offers a sobering reminder of Asia’s continued dominance in the global services arena.
+While small compared to the opportunities still available through the back office, BPO’s sexier and more sophisticated cousin is quickly gaining ground both in terms of market size and as a competitive differentiator between full-service outsourcing providers.
+With 70 percent of the KPO business marching over to India and another 20 over to the Philippines (not forgetting Central/Eastern Europe), Latin America’s homegrown BPO firms could have a tough time catching up to the Indians on offerings such as data analytics and financial research, not to mention Legal Process Outsourcing (LPO), which is pretty much a “no-go” here given the language barriers and incompatible legal systems.

-So, perhaps the real question is how this growing gap in services coverage will shape Latin America’s longer-term competitiveness as a global services player.
+So, perhaps the real question is how this growing gap in services coverage will shape Latin America’s long-term competitiveness as a global services player.

 The KPO Revolution is Here to Stay

-The rise of KPO as the next phase in the evolution of outsourcing conjures up scenes from the 1999 sci-fi classic, The Matrix: In the future, business will be conducted irrespective of geography, across vast global information networks through concentrated nodes of highly-skilled professionals.
+The rise of KPO as the next phase in the evolution of outsourcing conjures up scenes from the 1999 sci-fi classic, The Matrix: In the future, business will be conducted irrespective of geography across vast global information networks connected by concentrated nodes of highly-skilled professionals.

 In markets like Mexico and Brazil, firms are still working to prove to the world that the Nearshore is a viable platform for non-core operations, not to mention higher-end professional services

-Yet, here we are twelve years later and according to Ed Thomas, Senior Analyst at market research company Ovum, this dream is starting to really coming true.
-In places like India, the Philippines, and even Sri Lanka, call centers and IT help desks are giving rise to teams of experts that can crunch data and frame big legal cases, just about as well as the guy next door – and for a lot cheaper, of course.
+Yet, here we are twelve years later and according to Ed Thomas, Senior Analyst at market research company Ovum, the dream is finally coming true.
+In places like India, the Philippines, and even Sri Lanka, call centers and IT help desks are giving rise to teams of experts that can crunch data and frame big legal cases just as well as the guy next door – and for less, of course.

 KPO is no longer the stuff of dreams, NASSCOM confirms.
-In their latest forecast, the global market has already more than doubled since 2006 from $1.2 billion to $2.9 billion.
-In India alone, rising client adoption has generated employment for 70,000 people in over 100 firms.
+In its latest forecast, NASSCOM stated that the global market has already more than doubled in value since 2006, from $1.2 billion to $2.9 billion.
+In India alone, rising client adoption has given employment to 70,000 people across 100 firms.
 Going forward, NASSCOM anticipates exponential growth through 2015 as global demand is expected to soar to $7.9 billion.

 Given the rapid rate of adoption and shifting landscape toward KPO, Latin America needs to start looking higher up along the value chain sooner, rather than later.